JanBur96/JanBur96/README.md

 I also have Design projects!
 You can view them on my website.

 _Just because some projects are finished for now it doesn't mean that they're completely finished.
 Some projects may still have some bugs to fix and of course you also could add some new features!_

+### What are your goals 🎯?

+* Earning my own money as a Web-Developer in 2021
+* Studying CS at an University
+* Meeting new developer all-around the globe
+* Mentoring rookies

 <!--
 **JanBur96/JanBur96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.